vanadium/website/content/tutorials/checkup.md

 enumerable: false
 = yaml =

-A smoke test to see that `V23_RELEASE` is defined and provides access to crucial Vanadium file assets.
+A smoke test to see that `VANADIUM_RELEASE` is defined and provides access to crucial Vanadium file assets.

 This isn't meant to be an exhaustive test, just a quick check.
 It's used in